Why your content feels flat

 halftone image of two hands making a heart shape against a grunge background to illustrate content with emotional connection

-A common practice in the AI age is to simulate a persona.
-When AI does this, it scrapes generalized content and synthesizes an average.
-A sanitized, generic average.
-And you don’t want your brand to show up as average in markets dominated by heavy competition.
+A common practice with generative AI is to simulate a customer persona.
+AI tools scrape existing material and synthesize an average.
+This average is often stripped of real feeling.
+You don’t want your brand to show up as average when you need to compete in crowded markets.
 You want your brand to stand out.

-Relatable content is one way to do that.
-So how do you get there?
+Relatable, VOC-driven content is one way to do that.
+Let’s explore how to use voice of the customer data to get there.

-Reddit’s new AI tools confirm the power of voice-of-customer
+Reddit’s AI tools confirm the power of voice-of-customer

-Reddit just launched two new AI-powered tools as part of its advertising suite:
+As of June 2025, Reddit launched two AI-powered tools as part of its advertising suite:

 • Reddit Insights — a social listening tool that taps into 22 billion comments and posts to analyze audience sentiment and emerging trends.